bricev/JobQueue/readme.md

 use Predis\Client;

 $task = new Task(
-    'a-dummy-task-name',
+    'a-dummy-task', // Task name
-    'dummy',
+    'dummy',        // Task profile
-    new DummyJob,
+    new DummyJob,   // Job that must handle the Task
-    [
+    [               // Params
         'param1' => 'foo',
         'param2' => 'bar',
     ]